IBS, gut health and collagen

 Choose reputable brands and look for hydrolyzed collagen or collagen peptides for better absorption.

 Don't expect overnight results.
 Give your body time to adjust and monitor any changes in your IBS symptoms.
 Studies have shown that it takes about 6 weeks before you can expect to notice a result.
-For some it may take even longer, or less time.
+For some, it may take even longer, or less time.
 But this is of course individual and also depends on which symptoms you have.

 Living with IBS can be challenging, but with the right approach, you can get relief.
 Collagen can be a valuable dietary supplement to relieve your IBS symptoms.
 It is also good to think holistically when it comes to managing your IBS, a holistic approach that combines dietary changes, stress management and dietary supplements with collagen is a good way to go to improve your gut health and IBS.